Update — May 28, 9:55 a.m, ET: The legendary author has died at age 86.

 Wow.
 Food for thought as to how what you wear can make or break your career.

 Entrepreneurs can learn from the NBA Playoffs is the understanding that to beat the odds and challenges is to have a consistent drive and effort.
 You can’t become successful and achieve without the passion, drive, focus, and motivation.
 The NBA Playoffs is about teammates heading to make the championship.
 An entrepreneur must understand that it takes a team to win.
 It’s greater when you have a supportive organization to strive for that main goal, conquer a WIN.
 An entrepreneur needs to take away the winning ingredients of teamwork make the dream work.
 Overall, the NBA Playoffs has many symbolic messages that an entrepreneur can learn and adopt.
-The most important is nothing comes easy or overnight.
+The most important lesson is nothing comes easy or overnight.
 You have to be consistent in everything you do, which results in success and victory.

 The words you use are more powerful than you imagine.
 Most people greet each other with words that have no power.
 Think of the last time you heard someone else (or even yourself) respond to a greeting of “How are you?” with “Oh, I am doing so-so,” “Hanging in there,” “I’m surviving” or “Not too bad.”
 It probably wasn’t much past yesterday.